‘The ultimate dimension in terror!’

 Unwilling to wait to be bought out, Burke deliberately sets the museum on fire, intending to claim the insurance money.
 He fights off Jarrod in the process, who is desperately attempting to save his precious sculptures, and splashes kerosene over his body, leaving him to die in the fire.

-Miraculously, Jarrod survives with severe injuries, and builds a new House of Wax with help from threatening deaf-mute sculptor, Igor (an early role for Charles Bronson).
+Miraculously, Jarrod survives with severe injuries and builds a new House of Wax with help from threatening deaf-mute sculptor, Igor (Charles Bronson).

 The museum’s popular “Chamber of Horrors” showcases both notable crimes and more recent ones, including the murder of Jarrod’s former business partner by a cloaked, disfigured killer.
 Burke’s fiancée, Cathy Gray (Carolyn Jones) is also killed.
 But when Cathy’s friend, Sue Allen (Phyllis Kirk), visits the museum, she makes a discovery that leads to the horrifying truth behind the House of Wax…